Child and Dependent Care Expense Tax Credit

 - One or more dependent(s) who are not able to care of themselves

-Note: The Child Tax Credit is different from the Child and Dependent Care Tax Credit (CDCC), and you might qualify for both on your next tax return.
-The Child and Dependent Care Tax Credit can be up to 35% of your employment-related expenses.
+Note: The Child Tax Credit is different from the Child and Dependent Care Tax Credit (CDCC) and you might qualify for both on your next tax return.
+The Child and Dependent Care Tax Credit can be up to 35% of your employment-related expenses and is nonrefundable.
 To qualify, you must pay these expenses so you (and your spouse if filing jointly) can work or look for work.
-For tax year 2022 the child and dependent care expenses tax credit is nonrefundable.
 On qualifying employment related expenses, a taxpayer can claim up to $3,000 for ONE qualifying person or child, and $6,000 for TWO or more qualifying persons or children.
 The maximum child dependent tax credit is 35% of the employment related expenses.
 Therefore, the greater the adjusted gross income (AGI), the lower the percentage of employment related expenses that are considered in calculating the tax credit.
 Once the AGI is over $43,000, the maximum tax credit is 20% of the employment related expenses.
 Complicated?
-Let the eFile tax app do the work for you when you prepare and eFile!
+Let the eFile Tax App do the work for you when you prepare and eFile!

 Dependent and Child Care Credit Qualifications